shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 The cornerstone of this initiative is the development of comprehensive "restaurant opening templates" for each ethnic cuisine.
 These detailed templates will provide aspiring restaurateurs with a roadmap for navigating the complexities of opening and running a successful ethnic restaurant:

-* **Culturally Accurate Menus:**  Menus will be meticulously researched and developed, featuring authentic dishes specific to each cuisine, including seasonal specialties.
+* **Culturally Accurate Menus:**  Menus will be well-researched and developed, featuring authentic dishes specific to each cuisine, including seasonal specialties.
 * **Standardized Recipes:**  Detailed, step-by-step recipes, ensuring consistency and quality in the preparation of traditional dishes.
 * **Sourcing and Logistics:**  In-depth information on sourcing essential ingredients directly from their regions of origin, fostering a sustainable and authentic supply chain.
 * **Restaurant Design and Ambiance:**  Guidance on creating an immersive dining experience that reflects the cultural heritage of each specific cuisine, including architecture, décor, and music.